cloudinary/product-customization-sample-app/react-mew-sample/README.md

 * Uploading images from a server using the Node SDK.
 * Embedding the Media Editing Widget.
-* Embedding the Upload Widget to upload unsigned uploads using an upload preset.
+* Embedding the Upload Widget to perform unsigned uploads using an upload preset.
 * Applying color transformations to images.

 ### Configuration Setup